-Welcome to ‘Cheshire Cat Pubs and Bars’
+Welcome to Cheshire Cat

 Our Company was founded in 2008 by Tim Bird and Mary McLaughlin.
 Tim was formerly part of famous pub entrepreneur, Michael Cannon’s management team turning round the fortunes of Pub companies such as Morrells of Oxford and Eldridge Pope.
 He was more recently MD of Brunning and Price and the Freehouse Pub Company within the Restaurant Group.
 Tim’s early career saw him work for Berni Steak houses, JA Devenish and Greenalls Pub Company.

 Mary was formerly MD of La Tasca and grew the Spanish restaurant chain from three to over seventy restaurants nationwide.
 Prior to this Mary was with both Greenalls and Devenish Pub Companies having spent her early career with Disney and Harrods.
 We currently operate five famous pubs.
 All of which originally were either closed or on the verge of closure.
 We enjoy the challenge of restoring beautiful pubs that many would consider to be lost causes.

-Our first pub was the Red Lion, Weymouth in the far away reaches of Dorset and was the original Devenish ‘Brewery Tap’ and is one of Dorset’s most famous pubs.
+Our first pub was the Red Lion, Weymouth in the far away reaches of Dorset and was the original Devenish Brewery Tap and the spiritual home to the Weymouth lifeboat crews past and present.
+It is one of Dorset’s most famous pubs.
+The Red Lion is renowned for its support of the lifeboat, its rum collection and its sharing seafood board as well as other seafood on the menu.
+It celebrates local and regional ales too.
 Tim, after working in the southwest with Eldridge Pope, felt there was an opportunity to develop a small pub business in Dorset and the Red Lion was acquired on that basis.

-As so often happens in business the opportunity didn’t arise to develop further in Dorset but the Red Lion remains a really important part of the Cheshire Cat ‘family’ and we are proud of this historical pub and the team that work there.
+As so often happens in business the opportunity didn’t arise to develop further in Dorset but the Red Lion remains a really important part of the Cheshire Cat family and we are proud of this historical pub and the team that work there.
 It also gives our northern based teams and customers an excuse to visit the seaside and the place that hosted to 2012 Olympic sailing!!!

 The wonderful Cholmondeley Arms our third acquisition is a very rural village pub made unusual by the fact that it used to be a Victorian village school on the Cholmondeley Estate.
-The ‘Chum’, as it is known, is renowned for its Gin Collection and has six guest bedrooms in the ‘Headmasters House’ opposite.
+The Chum, as it is known, is renowned for its Gin Collection of over two hundred gins and its commitment to local produce on its menu.
+This was recognized by the Countryside Alliance in 2014 when the Chum was chosen as the Local Food Champion for the Northwest.
+It has six guest bedrooms in the Headmasters House opposite.